Brennvo/personal-website/src/pages/about.md

 <details>
   <summary>I relocated to Austin, Texas</summary>
   <p>
   I desperately wanted to relocate out of the Washington, D.C. metropolitan area.
-A little over two years into my first job, I moved to Austin Texas.
+A little over two years into my first job, I moved to Austin, Texas.
 I couldn't be more happy.
   </p>
   <p>
   In no particular order, here are some of my favorite things about where I live: